SchulteDev/ConversationalAI4J/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the EUPL License — see the [LICENSE](LICENSE) file for details.

 ## 🏢 Target Users